 When comparing laminate vs. engineered hardwood flooring, which is the superior flooring?
 Both are popular alternatives to traditional hardwoods, so I’ve decided to compare the two side-by-side to see which flooring might be better for your home.

 Before purchasing flooring, there are a few factors to consider.
-For instance, does the home have kids or pets that may put more wear and tear on the floor?
-Is the homeowner willing to put in the work themselves to install the flooring, or do they want to pay a professional if the price is right?
+For instance, do you have kids or pets who may inflict wear and tear on the floor?
+Are you willing to put in the work to install the flooring yourself, or do you want to pay a professional if the price is right?

 - Water Resistance

 - Colors & Styles

 - Resale Value